scikit-hep/vector/docs/index.md

 pip install vector
 ```

-## Purpose of this library
+## Introduction

 Vector is a Python library for 2D and 3D spatial vectors, as well as 4D space-time vectors.
 It is especially intended for performing geometric calculations on _arrays of vectors_, rather than one vector at a time in a Python for loop.

 Vector is part of the [Scikit-HEP project](https://scikit-hep.org/), High Energy Physics (HEP) tools in Python.

+### Coordinate systems

 Vectors may be expressed in any of these coordinate systems: